martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 ### Why not use pip? ###

-[pip](https://pip.pypa.io/en/stable/) installs Python packages directly to the main system Python environment; while this works fine for the short term, problems can arise over time.¹
+[pip](https://pip.pypa.io/en/stable/) installs Python packages directly to the _global system_ Python environment; while this works fine for the short term, problems can arise over time.¹

 ### Why use pipx? ###

-[pipx](https://pypa.github.io/pipx/) installs each Python package to a seperate virtual Python environment; in turn, this completely removes the potential for any long-term issues.
+[pipx](https://pypa.github.io/pipx/) installs each Python package to a _seperate virtual_ Python environment; in turn, this completely removes the potential for any long-term issues.

 ### Is it harder to use? ###